libinxulab/xulab_software/imms/expysomics/README.md

 # initialize FeatureAnnotate object
 matches = FeatureAnnotate("path/to/feature/list.xlsx", "path/to/reference/db.db" "optional/path/to/spectral/db.db")
 ```

+Note that the QAC reference and spectral databases are included within this repository for accessibility.

 The current version of `expysomics` is set up to accept the output file of `RawProcessor.extract` without further modifications.
 To utilize this module with custom datasets, the spectral feature list **must** contain the following headers and information: